Umuzi-org/ACN-syllabus/content/national-qualifications-framework/ncba/content/business-ecosystems/_index.md

   - Project management - Project planning, resource planning, project costing, work breakdown structure, billing, time and expense, performance units, and activity management.
 Knowing when to implement the next form of communication in the recruitment campaign, and why.

   - Customer relationship management - Sales and marketing, commissions, service, customer contact, call center support - CRM systems are not always considered part of ERP systems but rather Business Support systems (BSS).
-Staying in touch with our potential recruits and keeping them up to date as to where they are in the recruitment process.
+Staying in touch with our potential learners and keeping them up to date as to where they are in the recruitment process.

   - Data services - Various "self–service" interfaces for customers, suppliers, and/or employees.
 We don’t need some IT geek (no disrespect to the coders) to help us use our system.
 It needs to be user-friendly and easy to adjust on the fly.